BIMSBbioinfo/pigx/website/posts/index.md

        pigx [pipeline] --init=settings

-- **Run the pipeline!** Here's a simple example to run the RNAseq pipeline when the settings file and the sample sheet are in the current working directory:
+- **Run the pipeline!** Here's a simple example to run the RNAseq pipeline when the sample sheet `sample_sheet.csv` is in the current working directory:

-       pigx rnaseq
+       pigx rnaseq -s settings.yaml

 That's it!
 After some time you'll get a bunch of reports that you can view in your browser.